-- the supervisor; - the Health and Safety Officer or trained designate; - the employee(s) most familiar with how the job is done and its related hazards; - other employees who perform the job; and - experts or specialists such as maintenance personnel, occupational hygienists, ergonomists, or design engineers as applicable.
+- the supervisor; - the health and safety officer or trained designate; - the employee(s) most familiar with how the job is done and its related hazards; - other employees who perform the job; and - experts or specialists such as maintenance personnel, occupational hygienists, ergonomists, or design engineers as applicable.

-Basic steps in performing a hazard assessment (using the Hazard Assessment and Control Form - Appendix B on eCompliance) and developing safe work processes are:
+Basic steps in performing a hazard assessment (using the Worksite Hazard Assessment and Control Form or the Job Hazard Assessment and Control Form found on eCompliance in Documents) and developing safe work processes are:

 - 1. Identifying/selecting the job to be analyzed; - 2.
-Breaking the job down into a sequence of basic steps: - Identifying potential hazards in each step; - 4.
+Breaking the job down into a sequence of basic steps; - 3.
+Identifying potential hazards in each step; - 4.
 Assigning a risk ranking based on likelihood, exposure and consequence indicators (see section 2.2); - 5.
 Prioritize each hazard according to its risk rating; and - 6.
 Determining appropriate hazard control measures.

-In assigning a priority to tasks or jobs to be assessed, GH's takes the following factors into consideration:
+In assigning a priority to tasks or jobs to be assessed, Division takes the following factors into consideration: